fire-webtile.jpg

 Have a plan

-Prepare your home & property
+Prepare your home and property

 If you are planning on spending leisure time within bushland areas on the Northern Beaches, please be safe and check the following conditions:

-During a bush fire or when a Fire Weather Warning is Issued
+During a bush fire or when a fire weather warning is issued

 • Activate your Bush Fire Survival Plan.